Everything you need to know about product drops: Strategies, benefits & examples

 By carefully selecting and limiting your channel partners, or shifting entirely to DTC for product drops, you can curate the product drop experience, maintain the aura of exclusivity for your drop, and focus the hype in on your brand.

-Many of the strategies we’ve covered—from forming commerce relationships to ensuring a fair sale to blocking bots and abuse—are difficult or impossible to practice while selling through a third-party retailer.
+Many of the strategies we’ve covered—from forming loyalty program relationships to ensuring a fair sale to blocking bots and abuse—are difficult or impossible to practice while selling through a third-party retailer.

 While channel management lets retailers reap more of the benefits of product drops and concentrate the hype in one place, it also means many brands face more demand than their site can handle.